gladcolor/LLM-Find/README.md

 # Installation

-Clone or download the repository, rename `your_config.ini` as `config.ini`.
+- Clone or download the repository, rename `your_config.ini` as `config.ini`.
 Then, put your OpenAI API key in the `config.ini` file.
 Please use GPT-4o, the lower versions may not have enough  ability to generate correct code.
+- Install the Python packages in the top cell.

-If you have difficulties installing `GeoPandas` in Windows, refer to this [post](https://geoffboeing.com/2014/09/using-geopandas-windows/).
+- If you have difficulties installing `GeoPandas` in Windows, refer to this [post](https://geoffboeing.com/2014/09/using-geopandas-windows/).

 # How to use